 Catskill Fire Towers

 Historically more than a hundred fire towers, some built nearly a century ago, were used for early detection of forest fires throughout New York State because of their extensive views of the surrounding countryside and forests.
-Today, just five towers remain in the Catskill Park and they are maintained with assistance from a dedicated group of volunteers and the New York State Department of Environmental Conservation through the Fire Tower Project.
+Today, just five towers remain in the Catskill Park and they are maintained by New York State Department of Environmental Conservation.

-During the summer months Fire Tower Project volunteers open up the tower cabins for visitors to enjoy the stunning panoramic views of the region.
+During the late spring, summer and early fall months, Fire Tower Project volunteers open up the tower cabins for visitors to enjoy the stunning panoramic views of the region.
 The five towers make for some of the best hiking destinations in the Catskills, offering unparalleled 360-degree views of the surrounding Catskill Park and mountains.
 They are well worth the time and effort it takes to hike to each tower.